awslabs/aws-sap-automation/tagging/README.md

 s3://aws-sap-automation/tagging/run.sh
 ```

 In case of a distributed deployment, choose **ASCS/SCS/PAS** AND **AAS** as target server.

-The result looks as follows.
+The result looks as follows:

+![image](lw_post_script.png)

 Click 'next' to complete the wizard.

-![image](lw_post_script.png)

 ## Existing LW4SAP deployments: